 After fifteen minutes have passed, you’ll be able to remove the loaf from the oven to see if this trick worked.
 The bread should be a lot tastier and the inside of the bread will be soft once more.

 Now you know many different ways that you can try to use up the leftover sourdough bread.
-There are quite a few things that you can do with leftover sourdough bread that will make it easier to eat it up.
+There are quite a few things that you can do with leftovers that will make it easier to eat it up.

-You could try to turn the sourdough bread into a different type of dish.
+You could try to turn it into a different type of dish.
 Making the bread into a crispbread will definitely allow you to enjoy it in a completely new way.

 Some people will prefer turning the leftover sourdough bread into French toast so that they can enjoy a tasty breakfast.
 Others will like the idea of turning it into breadcrumbs that can be utilized in many different dishes.

 Just knowing that you have options will help to put your mind at ease.
-If you just want to use the sourdough bread up before it goes stale, then you could even just try to get friends, family members, and neighbors to help you eat it all.
+If you just want to use it up before it goes stale, then you could even just try to get friends, family members, and neighbors to help you eat it all.

 If your sourdough bread is already a bit stale, then you could even try to refresh it.
-Simply go with whatever idea makes the most sense to you and you won’t have to worry about throwing the leftover sourdough bread out.
+Simply go with whatever idea makes the most sense to you and you won’t have to worry about throwing the leftovers out.